yochaigal/cairn/adventures/conversions/feast.md

 ### 1: The Loggers

 #### Rupert
-- Notes on weird thing 1

-#### Runestones

-- Notes on weird thing 1
+- 0 HP,  2 STR, 10 DEX, 11 WIL

 ### 2: The Mushroom Ring

 #### The Mushroom Circle

-- Notes on weird thing 1

-#### The Bone Knife

-- Notes on weird thing 1
+- WIL save or time works differently for you, age 1d12 years when you leave the circle.

 #### Mushrooms

-- Notes on weird thing 1
+- WIL save or hallucinate for 1d3 hours

 ### 3: Gillen

 #### Gillen

-- Notes on weird thing 1
+- 8 HP,  8 STR, 10 DEX, 12 WIL

-- Carries three spell books:
+  Carries three spell books:
   - *Drain Swiftness:* When the victim tries to move faster than normal, the caster gains that movement instead.
   - *Sign of False Vitality:* Makes a corpse seem as if it's still barely alive.
   - *Vacant Flesh:* The caster's spirit steps out of its body but must return within 1d6 rounds or be forever lost.
 The spirit can make themselves heard and manipulate small items.